 Instead of thinking, “How can I stand out?” ask yourself, “What would make me happiest?
 What do I need to do to get there?”
 And then do that.
 Check in with yourself.
 Make sure you’re being true to who you really are.
 If you’re passionate about waist belts, run with it!

-Leandra doesn’t just wear clothes, she wears them in an off-kilter way that shows her creativity, humor, and love of putting looks together.
+Leandra doesn’t just wear clothes, she wears them in an off-kilter way that showcases her creativity, humor, and love of fashion.

 Leandra often wears heels but looks just as cool and comfortable in flats and in her clothes.
 No matter how sharp and dressed up you go, score points when your wardrobe has a relaxed attitude.